syncfusion-content/winui-docs/winui/TreeView/Load-on-demand.md

 {% endhighlight %}
 {% endtabs %}

-N> `LoadOnDemandCommand` receives [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) as command parameter by default.
+N> The `LoadOnDemandCommand` receives [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) as command parameter by default.

 ## Handling expander visibility

 The `TreeView` shows the expander for a particular node based on return value of [CanExecute](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.input.icommand.canexecute?view=winrt-19041) method of [LoadOnDemandCommand](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_LoadOnDemandCommand).
 If `CanExecute` returns `true`, then expander icon is displayed for that node.
-If `CanExecute` returns `false`, then expander icon will not displayed for that node. `CanExecute` method gets called to decide the visibility of expander icon and before executing `LoadOnDemandCommand`.
+If `CanExecute` returns `false`, then expander icon will not be displayed for that node.
+The `CanExecute` method gets called to decide the visibility of expander icon and before executing `LoadOnDemandCommand`.

 {% tabs %}
 {% highlight c# %}

-/// <summary>
-/// CanExecute method is called before expanding and initialization of node.
-Returns whether the node has child nodes or not.
-/// Based on return value, expander visibility of the node is handled.
-/// </summary>
-/// <param name="sender">TreeViewNode is passed as default parameter </param>
-/// <returns>Returns true, if the specified node has child items to load on demand and expander icon is displayed for that node, else returns false and icon is not displayed.</returns>
 private bool CanExecuteOnDemandLoading(object sender) {
     var haschildnodes = ((sender as TreeViewNode).Content as LoadOnDemandModel).HasChildNodes;